Criminal Defense Attorneys with Experience and Expertise Representing Clients in North Texas, Denton, Frisco, and Lewisville

 - You have the right to remain silent.
 Use it!
 You have the right to have a Denton criminal defense attorney present when being questioned by the police, use it!
 Do NOT talk to the police without the presence of your lawyer.

 - The police are allowed to be deceptive to increase the likelihood that you will give them information to strengthen their case and could even lead to your conviction.
 In an effort to convince you to make statements or admissions, the officer might tell you they have evidence that they don’t have or that they have witness statements that simply do not exist.

 - Ask if you are free to leave.
 If the answer is no, then you are being detained.
 However, if it is what is called a “consensual encounter” and you’ve agreed to speak to the police, you should be free to leave at any time you wish.
 It isn’t rude to not engage in conversation regarding an investigation so long as you are polite.
 Politely and respectfully ask whether you are free to leave.
-If you are free to leave, excuse yourself, walk away, and don’t answer any questions until you’ve spoken to your lawyer or until your attorney is present with you.
+If you are free to leave, excuse yourself, walk away, and don’t answer any questions until you’ve spoken to your lawyer or until your lawyer is present with you.

 - Don’t lie to the police.
 It is MUCH better to respectfully decline to answer a question than it is to lie.
 Lying to the police can come back to haunt you and can be used against you in court.
 If you are scared to answer, don’t want to answer, or know you shouldn’t answer, politely decline and ask to speak with your attorney.

-- Keep in mind that under the Constitution, you have the right to remain silent and the right a lawyer during questioning.
+- Keep in mind that under the Constitution, you have the right to remain silent and the right to a lawyer during questioning.

 Miranda Rights: the Myths & Facts

 What are Miranda rights and where do they come from?